María Teresa Costantini

 María Teresa Correa Ávila (born 9 October 1949), professionally known as María Teresa Costantini, is an Argentine film actress, screenwriter and film director who has appeared in films since 1989.

 Life

 She is the daughter of Lía Susana López Naguil and Carlos Correa Ávila, who served as ambassador and official in the first government of Juan Domingo Perón.
 Due to her father's work, Teresa lived most of her childhood and youth outside Argentina, in Italy, England and the United States.
-At the age of 17 she married businessman and art collector Eduardo Costantini.
+At the age of 17 she married businessman and art collector Eduardo Costantini, they divorced in 1994.